2020PB/police-brutality/reports/New York.md

 A man crossing the street with his bike at a stoplight crosswalk is beaten by police with batons.

-tags: beat, batons, strike, protestor
+tags: beat, baton, strike, protestor

 id: ny-newyorkcity-22